Chickenpox

 Speak to your HCP about the creams and medications that are available.

-- Varicella vaccines are highly immunogenic, efficacious and safe in preventing varicella disease.1
+- Chickenpox vaccines are highly immunogenic, efficacious and safe in preventing varicella disease.1

-- Vaccination demonstrates a significant and sustained decrease in the burden of varicella.1
+- Chickenpox Vaccination demonstrates a significant and sustained decrease in the burden of varicella.1

 - If a vaccinated person does get chickenpox, the symptoms are usually milder with fewer or no blisters (they may have just red spots) and mild or no fever.4